J0S349/eclipse-docker/README.md

 This is mainly due to this being the shared folder to save projects between the Virtual Machine and Linux host.

 ## Eclipse IDE not appearing
 After executing the runEcilpse.sh and an error occurred, then there could be an issue with X11 forwarding.
-Try running this command ```xhost +``` to fix this issue.
+On Linux, try running this command ```xhost +``` to fix this issue.